NovaCow/PyWebServer/README.md

 ```

 ## SSL Support
-Currently PyWebServer warns about AutoCertGen not being installed.
-AutoCertGen currently is very unstable at the moment, and therefore is not available for download.
 PyWebServer supports SSL/TLS for authentication via HTTPS.
 In the config file, you should enable the HTTPS port.
 After that you need to create the certificate.
 Currently PyWebServer looks for the `cert.pem` and the `key.pem` files in the root directory of the installation.
-PyWebServer comes with a test certificate, this certificate is self-signed, but doesn't have a matching issuer and subject.
-This is to prevent people from using it in production, even if they have disabled warnings of self-signed certificates.

 ## HTTP support
 Currently PyWebServer only supports HTTP/1.1, this is very unlikely to change, as most of the modern web today still uses HTTP/1.1.
 For methods PyWebServer only supports `GET`, this is being reworked though, check issue [#3](https://git.novacow.ch/Nova/PyWebServer/issues/3) for progress.

 ## Files support
-Unlike other small web servers, PyWebServer has full support for binary files being sent and received (once that logic is put in) over HTTP.
+Unlike other small web servers, PyWebServer has full support for binary files being sent and received (once that logic is put in) over HTTP(S).

 ## Support
 PyWebServer will follow a standard support scheme.